 Windows is an epoch-making operating system.
 It has a monopolistic position on the personal computer systems market.
-To make the system more comfortable for different categories of users, Microsoft created a lot of embedded services1, which must improve the experience of their OS usage.
+To make the system more comfortable for different categories of users, Microsoft created a lot of embedded services.
+Their purpose is to improve the experience of OS usage.
 However, these services are unnecessary for many users and can slow down outdated systems.

-Sometimes, even powerful systems may suffer from lags because of these embedded applications, especially if we are talking about systems with HDD.
-Besides Windows-caused troubles, your PC may be slowed down because of trivial hardware problems, which does not depend on the software you use.
+Sometimes, even powerful systems may suffer from lags because of these embedded applications.
+It becomes a straightforward rule once we are talking about systems that use HDD as a system disk.
+Besides Windows-caused troubles, your PC may be slowed down because of trivial hardware problems, which don’t depend on the software you use.
 To prevent these problems, it is recommended to know the hints that can make your system faster without any functionality loss.

 Explaining the reasons